waldronlab/curatedMetagenomicDataAnalyses/README.md

 First build the image:

-    docker build -t "waldronlab/curatedmetagenomicanalyses" .
+    docker pull "waldronlab/curatedmetagenomicanalyses"

 Then run a container based on the image with your password:

     docker run -d -p 80:8888 --name cma \
       waldronlab/curatedmetagenomicanalyses

-Visit `localhost` in your browser.
+Visit `localhost/lab` in your browser.

 ## Running locally without Docker